 3. PROJECT DESCRIPTION

-Rewards are incentives to entice your backers to increase their pledge amounts, and YES, they really do work.
+Rewards are incentives to entice your funders to increase their pledges, and YES, they really do work.

 - Campaigns that offer rewards raise 143% more than those which don't.